 Hello!
 My name is Nick, and I’m the creator of PRISM.
-My roles in Ronnick Enterprises are to lead the coaching service, and to curate the videos and articles which keep you aware of the current technological advances that impact jobs and career paths, and to forecast how the world of work will change.
+My roles in Ronnick Enterprises are to lead the coaching service, to curate the videos and articles which keep you aware of the current technological advances that impact jobs and career paths, and to forecast how the world of work will change.

 I’m a father, uncle, friend, and mentor.
 I have a wide range of interests, and am a keen bridge player.
 I love to meet new people, and always try to reflect my personal mantra of ACCEPT and RESPECT.
 That means accepting people for who they are and where they’re at, and respecting their beliefs and values.
 (Acceptance is relatively easy, but respecting people with very different beliefs and values from my own can be a struggle!)
 My values are represented by FIGHTERS as described in About Us.

 I hope we’ll have an opportunity to chat.

 I was hooked on computers the day that an electrical engineering professor at Salford University demonstrated how to add two numbers using light bulbs and switches.
 During my engineering degree at Cambridge, I only had one term learning to program, which led me to immigrate to Canada and become part of the first cohort of Masters of Computer Science at UBC.
 Computers and the technology using them have changed ‘a bit’ since I graduated in 1969, but my fascination and involvement with technology hasn’t.